 University Charter of Social Responsibility

-The University Charter of Social Responsibility is established to guide the conduct of activities at CityU so that the University's operation can be managed sensitively and responsibly, whilst giving due consideration to its impact on the environment and society; balancing growth with sustainability.
-The Charter covers the following areas: Ethics, Students, Employees, Community, Environment, Health and Safety.
+The University Charter of Social Responsibility guides the conduct of activities at CityU so that the University's operation can be managed sensitively and responsibly, whilst giving due consideration to its impact on the environment and society; and balancing growth with sustainability.
+The Charter covers the following areas: Ethics, Students, Employees, Community, Environment, and Health and Safety.
 Members of the University community are required to comply with this Charter.

 - The University is committed to promoting ethical standards to be adopted by students, staff and other members of the University community.
 This should include standards relating to student behaviour, staff teaching and research, academic, administrative and other activities.
 The President should ensure that there are associated codes of conduct covering the required standards.

 - providing a stimulating learning environment for students;

 - helping students to achieve their maximum potential;

 - making students aware of the importance and nature of social responsibility as part of their education at the University, for example the need to protect the environment and show care and concern for those in need; and

 - preparing students, so that when they graduate, they can make a positive contribution to the community.

 - adopt best practice in its Human Resources Management policies and practices;

 - assist staff to develop their full potential as members of the University's workforce and provide opportunities for professional development;